DataDog/system-tests/parametric/README.md

   assert span["meta"]["env"] == library_env["DD_ENV"]
 ```

-- This test case runs against all the APM libraries and is parameterized with two different environments specifying two different values of the environment variable `DD_SERVICE`.
+- This test case runs against all the APM libraries and is parameterized with two different environments specifying two different values of the environment variable `DD_ENV`.
-- The test case creates a new root span and sets a tag on it using the shared GRPC interface.
+- The test case creates a new span and sets a tag on it using the shared GRPC interface.
-- Data is flushed to the test agent after the with test_client block closes.
+- Data is flushed to the test agent after the with test_library block closes.
 - Data is retrieved using the `test_agent` fixture and asserted on.